SpenceKonde/DxCore/megaavr/extras/AboutDxSeries.md

 ### EA support expected to go in smoothly
 Core adaptation will mean pulling in the clock speed logic from megaTinyCore, and the fancy-ADC code, and it'll mean some tricky adaptations to Event (the way RTC and Pin events are generated is different, though the specific differences also make the rest of Event simpler - or they *would* except that it's going to be `#ifdef` hell.
 Actually "going to be" is charitable - it's already there as it is, because while the event system on modern AVRs has *looked* similar, if you just read the feature list, the implementations are quite different.

+## EB may be a bigger deal
+It all depend on the details of the TCE+WEX and TCF.
+And we don;t know much about these.

+## The Ex-flagship is likely not yet annoumced
+I expect a 4-6 USART, 2 SPI, 2TWI, 3OPAMP, with 48 or even 64 pins and at least one dac for the OPAMPs to play with.
+Either that, or we're going to see Dx-series parts with all their splendid features - PLUS all the new features from the Ex-series.

 ## The Dx-series architecture
 The Dx-series is the first AVR (as far as we know) that does what's quite common among ARM chips in order to support small feature sizes and higher speeds - they use an internal regulator to generate a lower voltage for the chip to run from, and only the I/O runs at the full supply voltage.
 So it is no surprise that you can vary the supply voltage as much as you like and it won't change the speed of the internal oscillator.
 Why would it, the oscillator doesn't see any change in voltage, it's running from the internal regulator!
 As with any regulator (particularly one with virtually no capacitance on the output), a sufficiently dramatic step-change in voltage will cause it to overshoot or undershoot.
 That's the reason for the maximum slew rate spec: 250 V/ms between 1.8v and the rated maximum voltage.
 So, if the voltage rail goes from 1.8V to 5V (3.2V) in less than 12.8 microseconds, you would not meet that requirement.
 This is fast, but plugging a board with minimal decoupling into a very well decoupled power supply can result in such fast rise times.
 This is why the datasheet suggests a 1uF capacitor in addition to the 0.1uF ones if power will be frequently connected and disconnected; that recommendation was not in the initial datasheet.
 This limit was rapidly encountered in the field - a small PCB with only the minimum number of 0.1uF capacitors on it that plugs straight into a USB socket could exceed it - and that prompted them to recommend the additional board level decoupling.
 I consider it prudent to put at least 4.7uF of capacitance on the PCB in general, and this is just another reason to do that.